Erikgavs/proyectos_rust/README.md

 ### 👋 Greeter

 This mini project is designed to reply to three commands "hello", "number", "bye".

-when we run one of these commands, with a match we execute different actions.
+When we run one of these commands, with a match we execute different actions.

 [Link to project](https://github.com/Erikgavs/proyectos_rust/tree/main/saludador)